-When you are not covered failure of any computer program or electronic system to process any form of data including day or date functions properly and accurately; the loss of data or information however kept or stored; a computer virus; computer hacking. ×the inherent defect or defective or faulty workmanship, design or manufacture.
-By: any person who enters the home or home unit at the property address with your express or implied consent or that of a person you have given permission to invite people onto your property address; you or a person residing with you including a family member or boarder or a person acting with the express or implied consent of you or those persons; a tenant, any person residing with a tenant or any person who enters your home, home unit or the property address with the express consent or implied consent of a tenant or any person residing with a tenant or any person residing with a tenant. ×erosion, landslide, subsidence, earth movement (except earthquake), earth shrinkage or expansion no matter how caused. × failure to maintain the home and its contents in good condition. fraud or attempted fraud including: the passing of valueless cheques or negotiable instruments; or promises that are not subsequently honoured.
+Exclusions When you are not covered computers, data failure of any computer program or electronic system to process any form of data including day or date functions properly and accurately; the loss of data or information however kept or stored; a computer virus; computer hacking. defective or faulty workmanship the inherent defect or defective or faulty workmanship, design or manufacture. deliberate acts xany person who enters the home or home unit at the property address with your express or implied consent or that of a person you have given permission to invite people onto your property address; xyou or a person residing with you including a family member or boarder or a person acting with the express or implied consent of you or those persons; xa tenant, any person residing with a tenant or any person who enters your home, home unit or the property address with the express consent or implied consent of a tenant or any person residing with a tenant. erosion, landslide xerosion, landslide, subsidence, earth movement (except earthquake), earth shrinkage or expansion no matter how caused. failing to take care of the home or contents failure to maintain the home and its contents in good condition. fraud fraud or attempted fraud including: the passing of valueless cheques or negotiable instruments; or promises that are not subsequently honoured.